I’m a Senior Research Fellow in the Institute of Educational Technology at The Open University (OU).

 I believe it is important to be a good generalist and retain a critical perspective.

-I support doctoral students worldwide who are working in the field of open education through the Global OER Graduate Network.
-I also mentor for the Open Education Leadership Program (SPARC) and Open Education for a Better World (UNESCO).
+I act as reviewer for dozens of academic journals (not Reviewer 2) and international conferences.
+I also act as an expert consultant for many high-profile organisations.
+In addition to supervising doctoral research in IET and other faculties, I support doctoral students worldwide who are working in the field of open education through the Global OER Graduate Network.
+I also mentor for the Open Education Leadership Program (SPARC); Open Education for a Better World (UNESCO) and the UKRI Future Leaders Fellowships.

 I hold degrees from the University of Kent at Canterbury, The University of Essex, and The Open University (UK) and am a Fellow of the Higher Education Academy.